 Parkinson’s has brought us closer together as we understand each other’s needs far better.

-This reader is 43 and was diagnosed with Parkinson’s in 2017.
+This reader is 43 and was diagnosed with Parkinson’s 6 years ago.
 She lives with her partner and 2 daughters.

 Some days I struggle to feel attractive, especially when I move around like an old lady and am in pain.
 But there is an underlying pressure that my partner and I need to make the most of our relationship before Parkinson’s takes over.